corbane/Ghx/Readme.md

 var box = new Box (plane, interval, interval, interval);
 ```

-For debugging, select `Debug...` from the component's context menu.
+For debugging, select `Debug...` in the component pop-up menu or double-click on the component again.

 Visual Studio Code must start and load your script.